Objects up close

 This section describes some of this work and shows how we look closely at objects.

-Have a look at some of the objects from National Museums Liverpool's collection and find out the challenges that they present to conservators in our Highlighted objects database.
+Have a look at some of the objects from National Museums Liverpool's collection and find out the challenges that they present to conservators in our Highlighted objects feature.